IMPORTANT UPDATE: November 1, 2022

 When the chicken has cooked, you’ll shred it and toss it with the sauce in the slow cooker.

 While that hangs out in the juices, prepare the rice according to package directions.

 To serve, add equal parts of the chicken and bean sauce mixture and prepared rice to a bowl.
 Toppings such as avocado, Cojita cheese, cilantro, and a splash of fresh lime are perfect for making this meal an unforgettable experience!

 For those who cook and those who eat...

 As always, I love helping you enjoy the satisfaction that cooking brings.
 Thanks for reading and supporting the companies I partner with, which allows me to create even more unique content and recipes for #CookingGfreeDeliciously.
 All opinions are always my own.

-*Please Note: Not all of the recipes found at the G-Free Deliciously Wildtree Store site use strictly gluten-free ingredients.
-If you are celiac, gluten-intolerant, or following a gluten-free diet, be sure to substitute an all-purpose gluten-free flour blend in place of whole-wheat or gluten-containing flours.
+*Please Note: If you are celiac, gluten-intolerant, or following a strict gluten-free diet, be sure to substitute an all-purpose gluten-free flour blend in place of whole-wheat or gluten-containing flours.
 And, always check the ingredient labels, and swap out any products that may include wheat, barley, or rye for certified gluten-free versions when making recipes not explicitly tagged gluten-free.

 Let's get cooking #GfreeDeliciously!